 There Are No Rules

-I was watching the TV show Atypical on Netflix.
-It's a show about a boy with Autism and how he navigates the world.
+I recently watched the TV show Atypical on Netflix.
+It’s a show about a boy with autism and how he navigates the world.
 Because of the condition, he likes routine - things should stay the same so that he understands how to interact with them.
 He does not like new situations and changes.

 To achieve this, he has organized the world into a set of rules as to how things work (and should work).
 Anytime those rules are broken, he gets distressed and does not know how to behave anymore.